msylvester/privateRAG/README.md

 ## 🧑‍💻 Usage Guide

-1. 🆕 **Create** a new agent by entering a document URL and naming your agent
+1. 🆕 **Create** a new agent by entering a Greenhouse job URL and naming your agent
 2. 🔄 **Select** an existing agent from the sidebar
-3. 💬 **Chat** with the agent by asking domain-specific questions
+3. 💬 **Chat** with the agent by asking specific questions about the job
 4. 🗑️ **Delete** agents when they are no longer needed

 ---